 Progress > Perfection

 We are excited to present new initiatives in transparency and sustainability in 2020.
 The ideal of sustainability is constantly evolving, so our processes and model must too.
 Over the last few months, we have laid out our goals + actions for the next 5 years to present to you.
-Please take time to review our Five Year Impact Plan and stay tuned for Quarterly Impact Reports to come.
+Please take time to review our Five Year Impact Plan and stay tuned for Annual Impact Reports to come.

 We aim to progress everyday toward the goals we have set and shared with you.
 We understand progress takes time and is an ever-moving target, but we commit to transparency in the areas we are succeeding in alongside the areas we have room to grow in.

 We are committed to earning your trust through transparency & third-party certifications.

 As of 2019, we are proud to be a Certified B Corporation®.
 We are also excited to share that Tribe Alive is the newest member of the Fair Trade Federation.
 These third-party certifications mean that we have been thoroughly evaluated, tested and verified to meet the highest standards of social and environmental performance, transparency, and accountability.
 You can have confidence knowing that Certified B Corporations and Fair Trade Federation members are legally required to consider the impact of their decisions on every worker, customer, community, supplier, and the environment.
 This makes us part of a community of businesses creating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.